The Perks of Being a Wallflower (film): Music

 The soundtrack to The Perks of Being a Wallflower was released by Atlantic Records on September 11, 2012, a month before the film's release.
 The film's music was chosen by the film's director Stephen Chbosky and music supervisor Alexandra Patsavas, while the incidental music was scored by Michael Brook.
 The score album was released September 25, 2012.

 Chbosky wrote on the album's liner notes, "I've shared them with friends.
 And they have shared their favorites with me.
 Some of the songs are popular.
 Some of them are not known by a whole lot of people.
 But they are all great in their own way.
 And since these songs have meant a lot to me, I just wanted you to have them as a soundtrack for whatever you need them to be for your life."

 Release

 The Perks of Being a Wallflower had its world premiere at the 2012 Toronto International Film Festival on September 8, 2012, to a standing ovation.

-The film was initially scheduled for release on September 14, 2012, but in August 2012, it was announced that the release would be delayed by a week to September 21, 2012, in selected cities.
+It was initially scheduled for release on September 14, 2012, but in August 2012, it was announced that the release would be delayed by a week to September 21, 2012, in selected cities.
 The film continued to expand on September 28, 2012, with a nationwide release on October 5, 2012.
 The UK premiere was on September 23 at the Cambridge Film Festival.